 $variable_name = value;

 While declaring a variable we need not specify its data type.
 In PHP, the data type of its value is taken as the variable type.
 For example,

 $message = "Welcome to PHPPOT";

 $count = 5;

-In this example code snippet, the $message is string variable whereas $count is int, based on the value.
+In this example code snippet, the $message is a string variable whereas $count is int, based on the value.

 PHP variable naming conventions

 We need to follow the following rules while declaring variables in the PHP script.

 - The variable name should be in alphanumerics.

 - Special characters are not allowed except underscore(_).

-- It should not be pre-defined variable.
+- It should not be a pre-defined variable.
 For example, $this.

 Types of variables

 In PHP there is various type of variables.
 This categorization is based on the scope of the variable.

 - Global variables – These variables have global scope and visibility to access from anywhere.
-For accessing them in separate file, class or function we have to use global keyword.
+For accessing them in a separate file, class or function we have to use the global keywords.
 For example global $global_variable_name.

-- Local variables – The variables that are defined and used within some specific function or any other program block are called as a local variable.
+- Local variables – The variables that are defined and used within some specific function or any other program block are called local variables.

 - Superglobals – These are predefined global variables.
 For example, $_GET, $_SERVER and etc. It can be accessed from anywhere without the global keyword.

 ↑ Back to Top